lauripalonen/devops-with-k8s/todo-app/README.md

 In deployment manifest, the PORT env is set as **3002**.
 After deploying, you can run `kubectl port-forward todo-app-<pod-id> 3000:3002` to forward the container port 3002 to your port 3000.

 When running locally, a env variable `IMAGE_STORAGE` is expected, for the path for storing the image.

+## Connection to todo-backend service

+To Do app gets list of todo-items via [todo-backend service](../todo-backend).
+Also, when a new item is submitted via the form in the frontend, it gets posted to the backend.
+For now, the items are stored in memory of the backend.